anetacamo/twoworlds/README.md

 ## TODO

-// add captions to pictures
+- add captions to pictures
-// pause and start buttons - Afspil igen
+- pause and start buttons - Afspil igen
-// sound not playing
+- sound not playing
-// time indicator?
+- time indicator?
-// not playing on phone
+- not playing on phone
-// add accessibility - tabs
+- add accessibility - tabs
-// footer
-// ad claudines video on hp
+- add claudines video on hp
+- footer

 ### DONE

 - skip om claudine
 - switch Claudine and Mark in header
-- names in fullscreen too
+- names and possibility to click in fullscreen too
-- menu should be present even on the desktop
+- menu should be present also on the desktop
 - add menu items
 - dropdown menu, also on the desktop
 - mark is showing claudine
-- full screen to black
+- full screen gray background removed
 - change colors
-- style the boxes same on
+- style the boxes on claudines page too
 - thin line where the video will play
+- added captions to the pictures
+- marks page ready

 * add fullscreen
 * image gallery